 - Exactly the same item may vary in price from one seller to another.

-- Price is not always fixed, and can be discovered by the point at which the expectations of buyers and sellers meet.
+- Price is not always fixed and can be discovered by the point at which the expectations of buyers and sellers meet.

 - Where price is not fixed absolutely, there will be certain points above and below which it is unlikely to move.

 Unlike a chocolate bar in a newsagent, the price for all the commodities, currencies, stocks, shares, contracts, and bonds with which traders concern themselves (each of which is known as an INSTRUMENT or SECURITY) are radically un-fixed in nature.
 Because of this, the price that you see quoted on your screen at any given time is said to be ephemeral (i.e. short-lived or transient).
-All of the factors just discussed affect and determine price on a split second basis.
+All of the factors just discussed affect and determine the price on a split-second basis.